 Pastor John, you are a language guy, and I love that.
-Given the profound connections between marital intimacy and the relationship of Christ with the Church in Ephesians 5, you said recently of marital intimacy, in episode 278, “We should be amazed that our Savior chose to describe his relationship with his Church with a parable of such exquisite pleasure.”
-End quote.
-So given that, just how valuable is The Song of Solomon in articulating the intimate language of the Church's relationship to Christ?
+Given the profound connections between marital intimacy and the relationship of Christ with the church in Ephesians 5, you said recently of marital intimacy, in episode 278, “We should be amazed that our Savior chose to describe his relationship with his church with a parable of such exquisite pleasure.”
+So given that, just how valuable is the Song of Solomon in articulating the intimate language of the church’s relationship to Christ?
 Or is this a misuse of the text?

-Here is another issue.
-Even if the Song of Solomon is treated as allegorical, Solomon would not use sin to signify the relationship between God and his bride.
-In a sense, it is even more striking if it is allegorical that we should use such graphic, that Solomon would use such graphic, sexual language to think of our relationship with God.
+Here is another issue: Even if the Song of Solomon is treated as allegorical, Solomon would not use sin to signify the relationship between God and his bride.
+In a sense, it is even more striking if it is allegorical that Solomon would use such graphic, sexual language to think of our relationship with God.
 I don’t think that blunts or lessens the remarkable sexual implications for husband and wife, because it is used in reference to God.
-So even if you do take it as an allegory you have a remarkable explicitness about what is in the bedroom of a godly man and wife.
+So even if you do take it as an allegory, you have a remarkable explicitness about what is in the bedroom of a godly man and wife.

 “Even if the Song of Solomon is treated as allegorical, Solomon would not use sin to signify the relationship between God and his bride.”

 Here is the main thing, I think, I would want to say.
 The Song of Solomon confronts us with the challenge not just of literary allegory, but of life allegory.
 This is the main thing.
 Here is what I mean.
 It calls us to look into and through the physical pleasures of sex, both in Solomon’s song and in our bedroom.
 In other words, it is not just that this song is really physical and also points to something spiritual in relationship to God and the church, but that life is physical and points to something spiritual.